patrickkunka/zero-width/README.md

 Zero-width Web Font
 =========

-Zero-width web fonts allow us to clear the whitespace between inline-block elements without having to declare `font-size: 0;` on our elements.
+Zero-width web fonts allow us to clear the whitespace between inline-block elements without having to declare `font-size: 0;` on the parent element.

 ### Background